CORE: Career Opportunities, Recruiting & Events

 - Kevin McClease, Judicial Clerkship Program Coordinator: 202.994.0741 or [email]

-Julie McLaughlin and Andrea Glosser provide strategic advice and assistance to students and alumni pursuing clerkships, including assessment, developing a targeted list of judges, choosing faculty recommenders, polishing resumes or cover letters, and preparing for interviews.
-Kevin McClease provides administrative support to students and alumni by preparing and mailing applications, and works with GW law faculty on letters of recommendation.
+Julie McLaughlin and Lauren Seffel provide strategic advice and assistance to students and alumni pursuing clerkships, including assessment, developing a targeted list of judges, choosing faculty recommenders, polishing resumes or cover letters, and preparing for interviews.
+Kevin McClease provides administrative support to students and alumni by preparing and mailing applications and works with GW Law faculty on letters of recommendation.
 He also assists individuals using the online system for applying to federal judges known as OSCAR.
-Their offices are located in B310 inside the Career Center.
+Their offices are located in the Career Center.

 Alumni Networking Opportunities

-There are many opportunities for students to seek advice and network with the GW Law alumni community during their three years of study at GW Law.
+There are many opportunities for students to seek advice and network with the GW Law alumni community during their time at GW Law.
 Starting with the opportunities for a 1L student, below are the program offerings to GW Law students:

 Inns of Court

-1L students are entered into the Inns of Court program which offers the 1L students’ support and guidance from a diverse set of advisors dedicated to enriching their law school experience and enhancing their career opportunities.
-1L students are assigned to one of six Inns of Court, named after former Supreme Court Justices, and take all 1L classes with their Inn.
-For more information about the Inns of Court, please visit their webpage.
+1L students in the Inns of Court program receive support and guidance from a diverse set of advisors dedicated to enriching their law school experience and enhancing their career opportunities.
+They also have opportunities to meet with alumni during the weekly sessions.

 GW Law Alumni Mentoring Program

-3L and 2L students have the opportunity to join the GW Law Alumni Mentoring Program.
-The program enables 3L and 2L students to communicate with alumni via the software program, MentorCloud.
-Based on information provided in a short onboarding form regarding legal practice areas of interest, geographic preferences, and undergraduate university or college, MentorCloud will match 3L and 2L students to alumni.
-3L and 2L students can join the program by e-mailing his or her full name and e-mail address to [email protected].
+The GW Law Mentoring Program is open to 2L and 3L students.
+The program enables students to communicate with alumni via the software program, MentorCloud.
+Students provide information in a short onboarding form regarding legal practice areas of interest, geographic preferences, and undergraduate university or college.
+Afterward, MentorCloud will match interested students to alumni.
+Eligible students can join the program by emailing their full name and email address to [email protected].